UNGlobalPulse/UNGP-settlement-modelling/docs/source/configs.rst

 based on probability distributions of attendance frequency.

 The ``leisure`` list will give all probabilistically chosen activities.
-The term -leisure- is a legacy term used by the ``JUNE`` framework but refers to activities more than just those otherwise considered as leisure activities.
+The term `leisure` is a legacy term used by the ``JUNE`` framework but refers to activities more than just those otherwise considered as leisure activities.
+In the case of Cox's Bazar, all other venues are considered as ``leisure`` venues as agents in the model probabilistically choose when and where to go.

 The ``residence`` list provides all the possible classes of places people can live.
 In the case of Cox's Bazar, this just includes the